A Temporal.Calendar

 Parameters:

-Any other value is converted to a string, which is expected to be either:
+Any other value is required to be a string that is either:

 Usage examples: